watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 - Resources are dedicated to supporting a community or accepting feedback.

 <Alert severity='info'>
-If your studio is unclear on which option is best, Roblox Education recommends closed access testing.
-This method tends to be the safest, but also provides enough data to address bugs and gameplay issues.
+If your studio is unclear on which option is best, Roblox Education recommends closed-access testing.
+This method tends to be the safest but also provides enough data to address bugs and gameplay issues.
 </Alert>

 ### Closed Access Beta